Alzheimer's vs Parkinson's Dementia: Key Differences Explained

 - Increasing trouble with planning or organizing

-In Alzheimer's disease, the key brain changes include the buildup of different brain proteins, called amyloid and tau.
+In Alzheimer’s disease, the primary brain changes include the buildup of different proteins called amyloid and tau.
 When amyloid proteins clump together, they form abnormal structures known as plaques.
 Abnormal groups of tau proteins form tangles.3

 Over time, the buildup of these proteins causes normal brain cells to die, and affected parts of the brain may shrink.5

-There is some overlap, but in general, the overall cognitive symptoms that people experience with Parkinson's disease, dementia, and Alzheimer's are different.
-Alzheimer's mainly affects language and memory at the outset, whereas Parkinson's affects problem-solving, speed of thinking, memory, and mood.6
+Alzheimer's mainly affects language and memory at the outset.
+Parkinson's affects problem-solving, speed of thinking, memory, and mood.6

-Unlike Alzheimer's disease, people with Parkinson's-related dementia often experience hallucinations, delusions, and paranoid thoughts.
+Unlike those with Alzheimer's disease, people with Parkinson's-related dementia often experience hallucinations, delusions, and paranoid thoughts.
 Both conditions can lead to depression, anxiety, and sleep disturbances.4,6

-Parkinson's disease is thought to affect about 2 percent of Americans over 65.
-Of those, about 50 to 80 percent will go on to develop Parkinson's-related dementia.1 The Parkinson's Foundation estimates that nearly 1 million Americans will be living with Parkinson's by 2020.
+Parkinson's disease is thought to affect about 2% of Americans over 65.
+Of those, about 50% to 80% will go on to develop Parkinson's-related dementia.1 The Parkinson's Foundation estimates that nearly 1 million Americans were living with Parkinson's by 2020.
 The disease affects 1.5 times more men than women.7

 Approximately 5.8 million Americans are currently living with Alzheimer's disease.
-That number is expected to increase to 14 million by 2050.8 There is little difference between the numbers of men and women who develop Alzheimer's, but there are more women with the disease because women tend to live longer than men.3
+That number is expected to increase to 14 million by 2050.8 There is little difference between the numbers of men and women who develop Alzheimer's.
+However, there are more women living with the disease because women tend to live longer than men.3

 Can you have both Parkinson's and Alzheimer's?

-People who already have Parkinson's disease and later develop signs of dementia are diagnosed with Parkinson's dementia.
-However, if you first have Alzheimer's disease and develop signs of movement difficulties, you can also have a diagnosis of Parkinson's disease.6
+People who already have Parkinson’s disease and later develop signs of dementia are diagnosed with Parkinson’s dementia.
+However, if you initially have Alzheimer’s disease and then develop signs of movement difficulties, you can also have a diagnosis of Parkinson's disease.6

 Join the conversation